ysreddy120903/SmartInternz-Rice-Classifier/readme.md

 📝 Notes
 This project showcases the power of transfer learning in agriculture.
 In just 3 epochs, a highly accurate model was achieved — making it practical for real-world deployment.# Grainpalette-A-Deep-Learning-Odyssey-in-Rice-Type-Classification-Through-Transfer

+# SmartInternz Rice Classifier

+## Project Overview
+This project classifies different types of rice grains using a deep learning model based on Convolutional Neural Networks (CNN).

+## Technologies Used
+- Python
+- TensorFlow / Keras
+- HTML, CSS
+- Flask

+## Model
+A trained CNN model saved as `rice_model.keras` is used for classification.

+## Features
+- Upload rice grain image
+- Predict rice type
+- Display result on web interface

+## Future Enhancements
+- Improve accuracy
+- Deploy on cloud
+- Add more rice varieties
+-